Drinking peach leaf tea may not be in your normal health routine, but it can provide a wide range of health benefits if you regularly consume it.

-What is Peach Tea?
+What is Peach Tea (Peach Leaf Tea)?

 Peach tea is also sometimes made by using regular black tea and flavoring it with peach leaves or bark, but this isn’t as potent, nor does it tap into the nutritional benefits and active ingredients of peaches.
 In a tea brewed purely from the leaves (and/or bark) of the peach tree, there is no caffeine, making this a popular option for many people.

-Peach Tea Nutrition Facts
+Peach Leaf Tea Nutrition Facts

-Peach tea benefits from many of the nutrients found in peaches themselves, including vitamins A, C, E, K, and various B vitamins, albeit in rather small amounts, as well as potassium, phosphorous, manganese, and magnesium.
-More importantly, there are ample amounts of anthocyanins and phenolic compounds in peach tea, which drives many of the health benefits it can provide.
+Peach tea benefits from many of the nutrients found in peaches themselves, including vitamins A, C, E, K, and various B vitamins, albeit in rather small amounts, as well as potassium, phosphorus, manganese, and magnesium.
+More importantly, there are ample amounts of anthocyanins and phenolic compounds in peach leaf tea, which drives many of the health benefits it can provide.
 In a single cup of peach tea, there are barely any calories, typically less than 5.

 How to Make Peach Tea?